Ralim/IronOS/Documentation/GettingStarted.md

 Additionally, this scrollbar will blink rapidly when you are on the last item in a menu choice.

-I highly recommend taking a few minutes to go through all of the options in the menu to get a feel for what you can change, almost every aspect of the internal system is adjustable to suit you.
+I highly recommend taking a few minutes to go through all of the options in the menu to get a feel for what you can change, almost every aspect of the internal system is adjustable to suit your needs.